The Logitech G930 is a decent wireless gaming headset but falls short in some areas such as audio quality.

 We’ll take an objective look at the build quality of the Logitech G930, as well as the implementation of its companion interface, Logitech Gaming Software.
 Additionally, we’ll discuss features, ergonomics, and performance.
 We’ll also weigh the value compared to nearby competitors.

 Like other peripherals and accessories, headsets are somewhat tricky to evaluate—subjectivity tends to rule, and headsets are certainly replete with many nuances subject to preference.
-Whereas some of the context of the article might be laced with a bit of partiality, it’s a well-informed analysis in which, hopefully, readers may be able to glean a decision regarding whether the G930 is right for them.
+Whereas some of the contexts of the article might be laced with a bit of partiality, it’s a well-informed analysis in which, hopefully, readers may be able to glean a decision regarding whether the G930 is right for them.

 |Headphone Frequency||20Hz – 20KHz|